Proper equivariant stable homotopy theory: Rational proper stable homotopy theory

 Since the rationalized homotopy group $G$-Mackey functors are concentrated in a single degree, the equivalence of categories of Theorem~\ref{thm:rational SH} takes the $G$-sphere spectrum to the $G$-Mackey functor~$\mQ\otimes \mA$, considered as a complex in degree~0.

 The equivalence of categories in particular induces isomorphisms of the graded endomorphism rings of corresponding objects.
-The graded endomorphism ring of a $G$-Mackey functor in the derived category is its Ext algebra.
+The graded endomorphism ring of a $G$-Mackey functor $M$ in the derived category is its Ext algebra, i.e., the graded abelian group $\Ext^*_{\cM_G}(M,M)$ with multiplication by Yoneda product (splicing of exact sequences).
 So we conclude that

 For infinite groups~$G$, the Burnside ring $G$-Mackey functor is typically neither projective nor injective, and has non-trivial Ext groups in non-zero degrees.
 So for infinite groups~$G$, the $G$-sphere spectrum typically has non-trivial stable self-maps of {\em negative} degrees.